skupperproject/skupper-website/input/start/index.md

 <div class="code-label session-1">US East</div>

     $ skupper status
-    Namespace 'us-east' is ready.
-It is connected to 1 other namespace.
+    Skupper enabled for namespace 'us-east'.
+It is connected to 1 other site.

 <div class="code-label session-2">EU North</div>

     $ skupper status
-    Namespace 'eu-north' is ready.
-It is connected to 1 other namespace.
+    Skupper enabled for namespace 'eu-north'.
+It is connected to 1 other site.

 ## Step 5: Expose your services

 You now have a Skupper network capable of multi-cluster communication, but no services are attached to it.
-This step uses the `kubectl annotate` command to make a Kubernetes service on one namespace available on all the connected namespaces.
+This step uses the `skupper expose` command to make a Kubernetes deployment on one namespace available on all the connected namespaces.

-    kubectl annotate <service> skupper.io/proxy=(http|tcp)
+In the examples below, we use the Hello World application to demonstrate service exposure.
+The same steps apply for your own application.

-### Deploy your application
+### Deploy the frontend and backend services

-Use `kubectl create deployment` and `kubectl expose` to start the backend on `us-east` and create a service for it.
+Use `kubectl create deployment` to start the backend on `us-east`.

 <div class="code-label session-1">US East</div>

     kubectl create deployment hello-world-backend --image quay.io/skupper/hello-world-backend
-    kubectl expose deployment/hello-world-backend --port 8080

-Then, use `kubectl create deployment` to start the frontend on `eu-north`.
-Use `kubectl expose` with `--type LoadBalancer` to make the frontend externally accessible.
+Likewise, use `kubectl create deployment` to start the frontend on `eu-north`.

 <div class="code-label session-2">EU North</div>

     kubectl create deployment hello-world-frontend --image quay.io/skupper/hello-world-frontend
-    kubectl expose deployment/hello-world-frontend --port 8080 --type LoadBalancer

-### Expose the service
+### Expose the backend service

 At this point, we have the frontend and backend services running, but the frontend has no way to contact the backend.
 The frontend and